tapasrastogi2411/tapasrastogi2411/README.md

 - 🏢 I'm currently a Teaching Assistant for MATA23 - Linear Algebra I and MATA31 - Calculus I for Mathematical Sciences and have been a SWE Intern at [PointClickCare](https://pointclickcare.com/) and a  Developer at the Ontario Ministry of Children, Community and Social Services(MCCSS)

-- 🌱 **I'm actively seeking SWE Internship positions for Summer 2023!**
+- 🌱 **I'm actively seeking SWE Internship positions and New Grad Positions for Summer 2023!**

 - 🔭 Featured Project: [TDW Marketplace](https://github.com/tapasrastogi2411/TDW-Marketplace)